Little Beaver Historical Society

 What's Inside

-Why do one-room school houses matter to Beaver County history?
+Why one-room school houses matter to Beaver County history

 They seem rare today, but during the 1800s through the early 1900s, one-room school houses in America (and throughout the world) were common, especially in rural communities and small towns.
 Even where larger high schools existed, one-room school houses were the institutions that provided for elementary education, typically grades one through eight.